FAQs

 No. Currently we only accept applications for the summer and fall semesters.

-4. How do I get into petroleum or geosystems engineering if I was admitted into UT, but not into the PGE department?
+4. How do I get into petroleum or geosystems engineering if I was admitted into UT Austin, but not into the UT PGE department?

 If you are not admitted into the petroleum or geosystems engineering programs, there are several options for transferring into the department.
 Please visit the PGE transfer admissions page for more information about the application process.

-The Cockrell School of Engineering also offers information sessions to prospective students and their families where you can where more about engineering at UT.
+The Cockrell School of Engineering also offers information sessions to learn more about the engineering departments, majors and programs at UT Austin.
 Visit the Prospective Undergraduate Info Sessions section on their website.

-7. I already have a bachelor's degree, but I am interested in applying for admission to the PGE undergraduate program.
+8. I already have a bachelor’s degree, but I want to apply for admission to the UT PGE undergraduate program.
 What steps must I take?

-If you have earned a bachelor's from a different school, you would apply for admission to PGE as an external transfer student.
+If you have earned a bachelor's from a different university, you should apply for admission to UT PGE as an external transfer student.
 Please visit the PGE transfer admissions page for more information about the application process.

 Use UT Austin's tuition calculator to discover your specific cost.